Custom Rules Engine NonaGuard: Tailored Security and Compliance for Odoo

 enrollment before re-granting access.

-Require all instances in your portfolio to run a specific Odoo version.
-Flag any instance that's on a different version for investigation.
+Require all instances in your portfolio to run within a specific range of Odoo versions.
+Flag any instance that's on a different version for investigation, escalating severity for dangerously outdated versions.

 # custom-rules/version-pinning.yaml